 PPC (pay per click) Advertising Explained.|

-PPC (pay-per-click) advertising can be a fast and effective method of driving new, targeted visitors to your website(s)!
+PPC (pay-per-click) advertising like Google Ads (TM) can be a fast and effective method of driving new, targeted visitors to your website(s)!
 Although the technology that drives PPC is complex, the concept is surprisingly simple and extremely effective.

-Google’s AdWords program is arguably the biggest and most popular program available today, but there are others!
+Google's advertising platform is arguably the biggest and most popular program available today, but there are others!
 Yahoo & Bing have a similar PPC platform, as do dozens of other competitors.

-This is how PPC works: You choose a program or company to work with – I.E. open a PPC account.
+This is how PPC works: You choose a program or company to work with, I.E. open a PPC account.
 You choose keywords and phrases related to your products & services.
 That may be as few as 6 or 7, or as many as 100s.
-You then “bid” on those keywords for “positioning.”
-The higher your bid for a particular keyword/phrase, the higher your ad will appear. (“Higher” ads normally get more clicks, views and “action.”)
+You then bid on those keywords for SERPs positioning.
+The higher your bid for a particular keyword/phrase, the higher your ad will appear.
+(Higher ads normally get more clicks, views and action.)

 Another popular PPC revenue model we should consider is "domain name parking" for revenue pay-per-click.
-The long and short of it is: register a domain like CAREERS ARE HERE, set up a PPC account with a company like www.sedo.com (They will display related and relevant ads for you)...
+The long and short of it is: register a domain name, set up a PPC/domain account with a company like www.sedo.com (They will display related and relevant ads for you)...

 Upon receiving legitimate (REAL) clicks on those ads, you, the domain name owner will earn "per-click" revenue!